BMW-InnovationLab/BMW-TensorFlow-Inference-API-GPU/README.md

 The Tensorflow version used is 1.13.1.
 The inference REST API works on GPU.
 It's only supported on Linux Operating systems.

 Models trained using our training tensorflow repository can be deployed in this API.
 Several object detection models can be loaded and used at the same time.
-This repo also offer optical character recognition services to extract textboxes from images.
+This repo also offers optical character recognition services to extract textboxes from images.

 This repo can be deployed using either **docker** or **docker swarm**.